-- ➤ The Board, or an administrative panel selected by the Board, hears scholar suspension, expulsion, or involuntary removal matters. - ➤ The Board, following the suspension, expulsion, or involuntary removal hearing or following the Administrative Panel's recommendation, makes the final decision regarding suspension, expulsion, or involuntary removal of scholars. - > The Board reviews and approves scholar and parent policies and any proposed amendments thereto. - As needed, the Board determines the best approach to communicating with the media and community at large on specific items, consistent with the Compass Charter Schools' Mission.
+- The Board, or an administrative panel selected by the Board, hears scholar suspension and expulsion matters. - The Board, following the suspension or expulsion, hearing or following the Administrative Panel's recommendation, makes the final decision regarding suspension or expulsion. - The Board reviews and approves scholar and parent policies and any proposed amendments thereto. - As needed, the Board determines the best approach to communicating with the media and community at large on specific items, consistent with the Compass Charter Schools' Mission.